asyncapi/community/docs/styleguide/seo.md

 ### Images

-The way a technical documentation's images are presented influences how it shows up in the search engine rankings, so it's important to optimize them in the best way possible.
+The way a technical documentation's images are presented influences how they show up in a search engine's rankings, so it's important to optimize them in the best way possible.

 ### Strategies for making images SEO-friendly